-It can be a pain waiting for your tablet to charge, especially if you’re about to leave the house and aren’t sure if it has enough juice to last the journey.
+It can be a pain waiting for your smartphone or tablet to charge, especially if you’re about to leave the house and aren’t sure if it has enough juice to last the journey.

-We’ve looked at tips for extending your tablet’s battery life.
-Here we’re going to show you a few easy ways to make it charge quicker, so you spend less time hanging around watching the battery bar creep up towards full, and more time enjoying using
+Previously, we’ve looked at tips for extending your tablet’s battery life.
+Here we’re going to show you a few easy ways to make your device charge quicker, so you spend less time hanging around watching the battery bar creep up towards full, and more time enjoying using it.

-When you plug your phone in to charge, enable flight mode (sometimes called airplane mode, or aeroplane mode).
+When you plug your phone or tablet in to charge, enable flight mode (sometimes called airplane mode, or aeroplane mode).

 This disables the wi-fi, Bluetooth and network connection, leaving your device with less to do, and hence using less battery power.

 The result?
 A slightly quicker charging time.
 It’s only marginally quicker mind, but when you’re eager to get out of the door, every second counts.

 You can find it in Settings > Network & Internet, or by swiping down from the top of the screen.